 A series of projects and actions are proposed to improve Liskeard.
 Some projects are new and have emerged from the recent stakeholder engagement and community workshop.
 Some were contained in the Neighbourhood Development Plan (NDP) but have been slightly refined through this recent vision.
-And some of these projects are unchanged from the NDP but are included for completeness.
+Some projects are unchanged from the NDP but are included for completeness.